Luzivog/GW2-tracker/README.md

 If you want to use it you need to fill in config.example.js and rename it to config.js.

 You'll also need to install the modules [discord.js](https://www.npmjs.com/package/discord.js) and [cross-fetch](https://www.npmjs.com/package/cross-fetch).

+For hosting the discord bot I personally recommend using [fluidnodes](https://fluidnodes.com/) where you can host for free 24/7.
+It is also really easy to use.